 However, the COVID-19 pandemic created a new need due to its virulent nature.
 There was a surge in demand for PPE not just among healthcare workers, who needed it the most, but even among the general public and industries that were restarting operations and needed to ensure the safety of their people.
 Employee well-being was at the front and center of getting back to work.

 A Research Dive analysis assesses the global personal protective equipment market size to grow by 10% between 2020 and 2026 to touch $93.5 billion due to this sudden increase in demand.

-By March 2020, WHO had shipped nearly half a million sets of PPE to 47 countries and had estimated a demand of 89 million medical masks every month adding up to 76 million by year end.
+By March 2020, WHO had shipped nearly half a million sets of PPE to 47 countries and had an estimated demand of 89 million medical masks every month adding up to 76 million by year-end.

 Additionally, as shopfloor operators do not have the luxury of working from home, ensuring their safety is of prime concern and this has necessitated providing PPE even for non-hazardous workplaces.

 An article in McKinsey Quarterly titled “managing a manufacturing plant through the coronavirus crisis” – points out some of the focus areas in the new normal:

 - Protecting the workforce by establishing and standardizing operating procedures, processes, and tools.
 This includes improved hygiene measures and providing more numbers of PPE in addition to ensuring physical distancing and modifications to existing governance and behaviors